 Related to the Hittites

-The historicity and cultural customs of the Patriarchs have also been corroborated in clay tablets uncovered in the cities of Nuzi, Mari and Bogazkoy.
+The historicity and cultural customs of the Patriarchs have been corroborated in clay tablets uncovered in the cities of Nuzi, Mari and Bogazkoy.
 Archaeological discoveries in these three cities have confirmed the existence of the Hittites.
 These findings also revealed an example of an ancient king with an incredible concentration of wealth.
 Prior to this discovery, skeptics doubted such ancient affluence was possible and considered the story of Solomon to be greatly exaggerated.
 This discovery provided an example of such a situation, however.
 Solomon’s prosperity is now considered to be entirely feasible.

 Related to Sargon

-The historicity of the Assyrian king, Sargon (recorded in Isaiah 20:1) has also been confirmed, in spite of the fact his name was not seen in any non-Biblical record.
+The historicity of the Assyrian king, Sargon (recorded in Isaiah 20:1) has also been confirmed, despite the fact his name was not seen in any non-Biblical record.
 Archeology again proved the Biblical account to be true when Sargon’s palace was discovered in Khorsabad, Iraq.
 More importantly, the event mentioned in Isaiah 20, Sargon’s capture of Ashdod, was recorded on the palace walls, confirming the history recorded in Old Testament Scripture.
 Fragments of a stela (an inscribed stone pillar) were also found at Ashdod.
 This stela was originally carved to memorialize the victory of Sargon.

 Archaeology is an ever-developing discipline, providing new insight into the past with every new discovery.
 Many of these findings are featured at the Biblical Archaeology Society and at other similar sources.
 The claims of Judaism and Christianity are more than proverbial insights; they are claims about the historic past.
 As such, they can be verified or falsified.
-Archeology is one way we can test the claims of the Old and New Testament, and this discipline continues to provide “touch point” corroborative evidence affirming the claims of the Bible.
+Archaeology is one way we can test the claims of the Old and New Testament, and this discipline continues to provide “touch point” corroborative evidence affirming the claims of the Bible.